 This policy will be reviewed in full by the Governing Board on an annual basis.
 This policy was last reviewed and agreed by the Governing Board on [insert date].
 It is due for review on [insert date].

-Signature Headteacher Date: Signature Chair of Governors Date:
+ture Headteacher Date: Signature Chair of Governors Da aturo Chair of Governors Date:

 Summary of changes - June 2024: The policy has been revised to reflect these changes to the statutory guidance as outlined below.